 Color Fun Runs

-Color Runs are great school fundraising events, yet attract people of all ages with that extra pop of color during the run.
+Color Runs are great school crowdfunding events, yet attract people of all ages with that extra pop of color during the run.
 The Fun Run is done with a simple addition of including packets of colorful powders at registration and for spectators.
 The participants wear white to start and get to enjoy the run with bursts of colors they can do with what they wish.
 The result is sure to be a rainbow-like load of fun!
 Learn more on how to organize one with our article on Fundraising with a Color Run.

 Pajama Run/Onesie Run